snipchu/blotcodes/README.md

 ## lampda
 my first actual blot code! this appears in blot's art directory as "lampda_snipchu" this one took like 4 hours to make and has maybe one too many variables.. but it was so worth it in the end :)

+## slacklogo
+this is one of the easier logos to code on blot.. i think i'll start trying to code logos onto blot, they're really fun (and easy) to make lol